 You’ll find many passengers peering over your shoulder at your boarding number to be sure you’re in the right place, or asking you outright what your number is so they can confirm if they are in front of or behind you.
 It’s kind of like lining up alphabetically in 1st grade (so to speak), and some people just don’t get it.

 If you’re a seasoned Southwest passenger, you get used to this.

 What if I’m traveling with someone in a different boarding group?

 When boarding, the individual with the higher boarding position is welcome to wait back with the passenger carrying the lower boarding position, but it doesn’t work the other way around.
-Basically, just because your friend or family member is A and you’re B, doesn’t mean you get to board in A group with them.
+Basically, just because your friend or family member is A and you’re B, doesn’t mean you get to board in the A group with them.